nagyist/OLMoE.swift/OLMoE.swift/README.md

 1) Follow and deploy the lambda function as described in the [lambda README](../aws-lambda/README.md)

-1) Rename `BuildConfig/release.example.xcconfig` to `release.xcconfig`.
+1) Rename `BuildConfig/build.example.xcconfig` to `build.xcconfig`.

-1) Populate the `release.xcconfig` file with your API key and endpoint.
+1) Populate the `build.xcconfig` file with your API key and endpoint.

     The `API_URL` should be the endpoint to access the lambda function.
     In our example, we used an AWS API Gateway endpoint that forwards requests to the lambda function.